Nicola Materazzi: Lancia, Abarth, Osella (1968–1979)

-After high school he spent the summers of 1964 and 1965 in internships at the Mobil Oil refinery near Naples where he learnt about fuels and the important octane properties of different formulations of gasoline.
+After high school, he spent the summers of 1964 and 1965 in internships at the Mobil Oil refinery near Naples, where he learned about fuels and the important octane properties of different formulations of gasoline.
 After graduation in engineering at the University of Naples, he spent about a year working there as an assistant professor, leaving during the tense atmosphere created by the student protests of 1968.

-Hired by the Lancia technical team in the early seventies, he moved to Turin where he worked as a calculations specialist on chassis, suspension and steering structures.
-One of his first important experiences was to participate in the development of the Lancia Stratos for rallying.
-Later as part of the design team responsible for modifying the engine and aerodynamics of the Group 5 turbocharged Stratos Silhouette, thus starting his long technical career, mostly dedicated to the design and testing of supercharged engines.
+Hired by the Lancia technical team in the early seventies, he moved to Turin, where he worked as a calculations specialist on chassis, suspension, and steering structures.
+One of his first important experiences was participating in the development of the Lancia Stratos for rallying.
+Later, as part of the design team responsible for modifying the engine and aerodynamics of the Group 5 turbocharged Stratos Silhouette, he began his long technical career, mostly dedicated to the design and testing of supercharged engines.

 In 1978, following the merger of the Lancia and FIAT racing departments, he went to Abarth to design the car for the Formula FIAT Abarth, a racing series for developing young race drivers.

-At the end of 1978, he worked at Osella where he was responsible for the design of a Formula 2 car (FA2) and later of a Formula 1 car.
-However, he did not follow the FA1's racing campaign because by January 1980 he was working at Ferrari.
+At the end of 1978, he worked at Osella, where he was responsible for the design of a Formula 2 car (FA2) and later of a Formula 1 car.
+However, he did not follow the FA1's racing campaign because, by January 1980, he was working at Ferrari.

 Ferrari Formula 1 and performance road cars (1979–1988)

-In 1979 he was hired by Ferrari's racing division as head of the design/engineering office (while Mauro Forghieri remained Technical Director) due to his specialisation in forced induction, which would help the team from the 1980 season onwards.
+In 1979, Materazzi was hired by Ferrari's racing division as head of the design/engineering office (while Mauro Forghieri remained Technical Director) due to his specialisation in forced induction, which would help the team from the 1980 season onwards.
 He was the main engineer responsible for the adoption of turbo engines at Ferrari.

-Later he was also assigned several production car developments such as the engine for the 328 Turbo, Ferrari 288 GTO, 288 GTO Evoluzione, Testarossa, 412 GT, and was then directed by Enzo Ferrari, shortly before his death, to lead the development and creation of the F40 which is probably the project Materazzi is most associated to by Ferrari owners.
+Later, he was also assigned several production car developments, such as the engine for the 328 Turbo, Ferrari 288 GTO, 288 GTO Evoluzione, Testarossa, 412 GT.
+He was then directed by Enzo Ferrari, shortly before his death, to lead the development and creation of the F40, which is probably the project Materazzi is most associated with by Ferrari owners.
 He also designed various engines such as the type 268 used by the Lancia LC2 in endurance races.